Dolutegravir/rilpivirine (By mouth)

 Warnings While Using This Medicine:

-- Do not use this medicine during the first part of your pregnancy.
+- Using this medicine while you are pregnant can harm your unborn baby.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
+Do not use this medicine during the first part of your pregnancy.
 Use an effective form of birth control to keep from getting pregnant.
 Tell your doctor right away if you think you have become pregnant.

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.